Courses in the Calculus Sequence

 Columbia College and other non-SEAS students:

 - with a score of 5 on the Calculus BC Advanced Placement, or a score of 7 on the IB HL Calculus exam or an A in A-Level Mathematics should begin with Calculus III, or Honors Math A. They do not need to take Calculus II.

-- with a score of 4 on the Calculus BC Advanced Placement exam, or a score of 5 on the Calculus AB Advanced Placement exam, or a 6 on the IB HL Calculus exam or a B on the A-Level Further Maths exam, or a grade of A in a full year of high school calculus may begin with either Calculus II or Calculus III, but are strongly urged to complete the equivalent of Calculus II first.
+- with a score of 4 on the Calculus BC Advanced Placement exam, or a score of 4 or 5 on the Calculus AB Advanced Placement exam, or a 6 on the IB HL Calculus exam or a B in A-Level Mathematics, or a grade of A in a full year of high school calculus may begin with either Calculus II or Calculus III.
+Note that such students who decide to start with Calculus III may still need to take Calculus II since it is a requirement or prerequisite for other courses.
+In particular, they MUST take Calculus II before going on to Calculus IV.

-Calculus II: Those with a score of 4 or 5 on the AB exam or 4 on the BC exam may receive 3 points of AP credit upon completion of this course with a grade of C or higher.
+Those with a score of 4 or 5 on the AB exam or 4 on the BC exam may receive 3 points of AP credit upon completion of either Calculus II or Calculus III with a grade of C or higher.
+They will not receive AP credit if they take Calculus I.

 For questions either contact your instructor or the relevant person below.